cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 set up a local git service.
 Assume that gitserver is the server that will host the git service, and that we already have the ssh service running and it allows key-based authentication.
 Note that this will use your workstation's SSH key to authenticate with the Mission Portal.
-Please generate a new one if you want.
+Please generate a new SSH key if you do not want the Mission Portal users to use your private key to push to the git service.

 1. Log in to the git server and install the git package